Full employment: Economic concept

 What most neoclassical economists mean by "full" employment is a rate somewhat less than 100% employment.
 Others, such as the late James Tobin, have been accused of disagreeing, considering full employment as 0% unemployment.
 However, this was not Tobin's perspective in his later work.

 Some see John Maynard Keynes as attacking the existence of rates of unemployment substantially above 0%:

-"The Conservative belief that there is some law of nature which prevents men from being employed, that it is 'rash' to employ men, and that it is financially 'sound' to maintain a tenth of the population in idleness for an indefinite period, is crazily improbable - the sort of thing which no man could believe who had not had his head fuddled with nonsense for years and years.
-The objections which are raised are mostly not the objections of experience or of practical men.
-They are based on highly abstract theories – venerable, academic inventions, half misunderstood by those who are applying them today, and based on assumptions which are contrary to the facts… Our main task, therefore, will be to confirm the reader's instinct that what seems sensible is sensible, and what seems nonsense is nonsense." – J. M. Keynes and H. D. Henderson in a pamphlet to support Lloyd George in the 1929 election.

 Most readers would interpret this statement as referring to only cyclical, deficient-demand, or "involuntary unemployment" (discussed below) but not to unemployment existing as "full employment" (mismatch and frictional unemployment).
 This is because, writing in 1929, Keynes was discussing a period in which the unemployment rate had been persistently above most conceptions of what corresponds to full employment.
 That is, a situation where a tenth of the population (and thus a larger percentage of the labor force) is unemployed involves a disaster.

 One major difference between Keynes and the Classical economists was that while the latter saw "full employment" as the normal state of affairs with a free-market economy (except for short periods of adjustment), Keynes saw the possibility of persistent aggregate-demand failure causing unemployment rates to exceed those corresponding to full employment.
 Put differently, while Classical economists saw all unemployment as "voluntary", Keynes saw the possibility that involuntary unemployment can exist when the demand for final products is low compared to potential output.

 This can be seen in his later and more serious work.
 In his General Theory of Employment, Interest, and Money, chapter 2, he used a definition that should be familiar to modern macroeconomics:

-This state of affairs we shall describe as "full" employment, both "frictional" and "voluntary" unemployment being consistent with "full" employment thus defined.

 The only difference from the usual definitions is that, as discussed below, most economists would add skill/location mismatch or structural unemployment as existing at full employment.
 More theoretically, Keynes had two main definitions of full employment, which he saw as equivalent.
-His first main definition of full employment involves the absence of "involuntary" unemployment:
+His first main definition of full employment involves the absence of involuntary unemployment: